-Murgahd cannot take a physical form until a mortal sin - typically a murder or a grand betrayal - or a death or other horrible event, takes place.
-He then materializes somewhere in the manor (usually his room), but only for a few minutes (1D6x10 minutes if it matters).
+Murgahd cannot take a physical form until a mortal sin typically a murder or a grand betrayal - or a death or other horrible event, takes place.
+He then materializes somewhere in the manor (usually his room), but only for a few minutes (1dx10 minutes if it matters).

-Destroying Murgahd's physical form sends Murgahd back to Hell, where his master Osmodeus will annihilate him forever for his incompetence.
-However, his protective Demonic Body traits can be nullified if he is fully exorcised from the manor (see below).
+Killing Murgahd's physical form sends Murgahd back to Hell, where his master Osmodeus will annihilate him forever for his incompetence.
+However, this is hard because of his protective Demonic Body Traits.
+These traits can be nullified if he is first Exorcised from the manor (see below).